davidcalikes/portfolio-project-one/README.md

     * Helvetica: A clear, complimentary font often partnered with Raleway is used for all other text.

-    The fonts were imported to the stylesheet via google fonts.
+    The fonts were imported to the stylesheet via Google fonts.

 # Features #